 Miale Social Development Programmes

 Miale, which means ‘sun rays’ in Swahili, is the name of the social development programmes dedicated to giving vulnerable children in Kenya the opportunity to go beyond ‘just surviving’.
 We believe that every child has a right to a secure family environment and access to education.
-By satisfying these basic needs children can develop their talents, self-belief and potential, achieving a brighter more secure future.
+By satisfying these basic needs children are supported in developing their talents, self-belief and potential, helping them to achieve a brighter more secure future.

 Established in the city slum of Kibera, Nairobi in 2006, ‘Miale Child Support (CSP) was the first of the Miale Programmes.
 The Outreach Programme followed in 2009 and covers the outlying region of Kandara in cental Kenya.